How it all began.

 As tennis courts you may believe that we had a head start with the lawns, but nothing is farther from the truth.
 The whole area is very compacted with the remains of old cinder pathes and odd bits of iron work, broken crockery and old land drain.

-Here are a few images from 2006, when as you will see there was a lot more lawn then.
+Here are a few images from 2006,and as you will see there was a lot more lawn then.
 Below you can see how it looks in 2018.

 21 Chestnut Road, A garden for all seasons.

-By 2012 there was less lawn and more hard lanndscaping features arrearing.
+By 2012 there was less lawn and more hard landscaping features appearing.

 Colour form and scent play an important part to the design of the garden.

 In June the scent from the roses add atmosphere.
 Another important factor as far as plannting is concerned is to consider bee and butterfly frendly plants. we try to grow nectar rich plants for as long a season as possible, from bulbs, like crocus in January right throught to Asters in late October and ivy in winter.